SharaVigneswaran/Data-Science-Machine-Learning---Project/README.md

 ### **2. The Challenge of Overfitting**

-While developing our machine learning model for sequence classification using the Camembert architecture, we encountered a significant challenge quite common in the field of artificial intelligence: overfitting.
-Overfitting occurs when a model learns the detail and noise in the training data to an extent that it negatively impacts the model's performance on new data, i.e., the model becomes too well-tuned to the training data and fails to generalise to unseen datasets.
+While developing our machine learning model for sequence classification using the Camembert architecture, we encountered a significant challenge quite common in artificial intelligence: overfitting.
+Overfitting occurs when a model learns the detail and noise in the training data to the extent that it negatively impacts the model's performance on new data, i.e., the model becomes too well-tuned to the training data and fails to generalise to unseen datasets.

 In our specific case, the evidence of overfitting was clear from the divergence between the training and validation loss, as seen in our experiments.
 Initially, the training and validation losses decreased, indicating good learning progress.
 However, as training continued, the training loss kept decreasing.
 In contrast, the validation loss increased after the third epoch, suggesting that the model was beginning to fit excessively to the noise or specific details of the training dataset rather than capturing the underlying general patterns.

 **Several factors could have contributed to overfitting in our model:**

 **• Model Complexity:** The Camembert model is inherently complex and has many parameters.
 This complexity provides the model with high representational power.
-Still, it also makes it prone to overfitting, especially when the amount of data is insufficient to support learning such a number of parameters without memorising the data.
+Still, it also makes it prone to overfitting, especially when the amount of data is insufficient to support learning such a number of parameters without memorising it.

 **• Insufficient Regularization:** Our initial model setup did not include sufficient mechanisms to penalise the model's complexity.
 Techniques like dropout, L2 regularisation (weight decay), or other constraints limiting the magnitude of the model parameters were not adequately implemented.